PL/SQL Cursor

 PL/SQL Cursor Attributes

-These are the main attributes of a PL/SQL cursor and their explanations.
+These are the main attributes of a PL/SQL cursor and their descriptions.

-In this tutorial, you’ve learned how to use PL/SQL Cursor to loop through multiple rows with every steps that need to be done including DECLARE, OPEN, FETCH and CLOSE.
+In this tutorial, you’ve learned how to use PL/SQL Cursor to loop through a set of rows with all necessary steps that need to be done including DECLARE, OPEN, FETCH and CLOSE.